Long Island Basketball

 Hills West 53 Smithtown W 45

-Defending Suffolk County AA champion Hills West upped their record to 3-0 while handing the #9 Bulls of Smithtown West their 1st loss of the season.
+Hills West upped their record to 3-0 while handing the #9 Bulls of Smithtown West their 1st loss of the season.
 The Colts, who lost a lot of their offensive firepower to graduation last year, utilized terrific defense and some timely scoring to pull away from last years semifinalists Smithtown in a low scoring affair 53-45.
 HHHW started quickly in the 1st quarter led by senior guards Matt Asenjo and Jackson Weisbrot who combined for 12 of the Colts 15 points as they led 15-8 at the end of the quarter.
 The Bulls stormed back behind the playmaking of Chris Crespo and were sparked off the bench by Jake Torres and Connor Bratt as they went on a 9-0 run to tie the score mid way through the second.
 Points would not be easy to come by for either team because of stingy defensive play as well as both teams' struggles from the charity stripe.
 They shot a combined 7-21 from the line and would head to the locker room tied at 24 at the half.
 HHHW started the 3rd with a concerted effort to get he ball inside to Jovahn Williamson and Cam Jordan, which resulted in some free throws and created some foul trouble for SW as their big man, Nick Ferolito picked up his 3rd personal.
 Cam Jordan, the Syracuse WR commit, has made a nice transition in his senior season to play the point guard spot for the Colts, however, he still does much of his damage inside on both ends of the floor.
 Gordon Shouler would hit a long 3 to give the Bulls a 4 point lead but the Colts would storm back sparked by Gaetham Fills-Aime's quick 5 points off the bench to close out the 3rd and help the Colts to a 39-34 lead.
 Greg Giordano would start the 4th quarter with a personal 5-0 run to tie the basketball game up at 39.
 The Colts would be able to open up a little room behind the outside shooting of Derek Brower Jr, who hit two big 3 pointers in the 4th and give his team a 7 point lead midway through.
 Smithtown West kept it close behind big baskets by Mike Gannon and Kyle LaGuardia, but they would not have enough to complete the comeback and the Colts remained undefeated and unranked.
 Derek Brower Jr and Matt Asenjo led the Colts with 12, Jackson Weisbrot added 11 and Cameron Jordan had 8 points, but it was his overall play on both ends that led the Colts.
 Chris Crespo scored 13 for Smithtown West and Greg Giordano chipped in with 11. - Rob Pavinelli 12/13

 South Side Holds On